oracle-quickstart/oci-hortonworks/hdp/README.md

-# Hortonworks HDP on OCI automation with Terraform
+# hdp
-Included here is a Terraform template for deploying a fully configured HDP cluster on OCI..
+This is a Terraform template for deploying a fully configured HDP cluster on OCI..

 |             | Worker Nodes   | Bastion Instance | Utility and Master Instances |
 |-------------|----------------|------------------|------------------------------|